jyzgo/JActionLib/README.md

 //some mess code

 ```
-#### MTActionLib use command pattern to simplify above movement, you don't need create extra script to deal with the actions,you only need to do something like this.
+#### MTActionLib use command pattern to simplify above movement, you don't need create extra script to deal with the actions, only need to replace mess code like below.

 ```
 gameObject.RunActions(action1,action2,action3);